Get insider access

 4. Best Budget Handheld Vacuum

-The Black+Decker dustbuster Hand Vacuum is the best budget handheld vacuum we've tested.
-Naturally, you won't buy this to clean an entire house, but it's a great fit for spot-cleaning furniture or picking up small messes.
-It's a little big for a handheld vacuum, but its relatively large size means it has a larger dirt compartment that won't need emptying too often compared to some of the competition.
+The Black+Decker 16V MAX dustbuster Cordless Hand Vacuum is the best budget handheld vacuum we've tested.
+Naturally, you won't buy this to clean an entire house, but it's great for spot-cleaning furniture or picking up small messes.
+Though a little big for a handheld vacuum, it has a larger dirt compartment that won't need emptying too often compared to some of the competition.
 It's especially well-suited to tackling messes on bare surfaces like countertops, shelves, or hard floors, though it'll struggle with debris embedded deep within carpet fibers.

-Unfortunately, battery performance isn't especially impressive, even for a handheld vacuum of this size, as it can only run for about 10 minutes on a charge.
-Worse yet, the battery is built into the vacuum and isn't designed to be user-replaceable.
-It doesn't come with many attachments, only a built-in crevice tool with a flip-out brush, but that's not too surprising for a handheld vacuum.
+Unfortunately, battery performance isn't especially impressive, as it can only run for about 10 minutes on a full charge.
+Worse yet, the battery isn't user-replaceable.
+It doesn't come with many attachments, only a built-in crevice tool with a flip-out brush, though that isn't too surprising for a handheld vacuum.
 If you're looking for a smaller but similarly affordable alternative, the BISSELL AeroSlim/TurboSlim is also worth considering.
 However, it struggles more than the Black+Decker when it comes to bulky debris, which can clog its suction inlet.

 See our review